aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

 Sometimes, developers need to configure page setup and print settings to control the printing process.
 Page setup and print settings offer various options and are fully supported in Aspose.Cells for Python via .NET.

-This article shows how to create a console application in Visual Studio.Net, and apply page setup and printing options to a worksheet with a few simple lines of code using the Aspose.Cells for Python via .NET API.
+This article shows how to create a console application in Visual Studio .NET and apply page setup and printing options to a worksheet with a few simple lines of code using the Aspose.Cells for Python via .NET API.

 {{% /alert %}}

 ## **Working with Page and Print Settings**

-For this example, we created a workbook in Microsoft Excel and use Aspose.Cells for Python via .NET to set page setup and print options.
+For this example, we created a workbook in Microsoft Excel and used Aspose.Cells for Python via .NET to set page setup and print options.

 ### **Using Aspose.Cells to set Page Setup Options**